ccc-0731/SoccerData/README.md

 # SoccerData
 SkillCorner has very cool game tracking data!
-We wil try our best to visualize it ;)
+We will try our best to visualize it ;)

 *HeadsUp: This is more of a practice project for us to dive in and learn some data viz/webapp development along the way!!!*